 The transport rules are as follows:

-- Persons who are violent, likely to cause annoyance to other passengers or damage the bus, will be refused travel.
+- If you are violent, likely to cause annoyance to other passengers or damage the bus, you will be refused travel.

 - All passengers must wear a seatbelt.

-The bus driver has the right to refuse travel to passengers that don’t follow these rules.
+The driver has the right to refuse travel to passengers that don’t follow these rules.

-Congress provides access to essential medicines at its Gap Road Clinic.
+Congress provides access to most essential medicines at no cost to you

-Please remember to order your regular medicine one week before you run out, by calling the Gap Road Clinic on 8951 4444.
+Please remember to order your regular medicine one week before you run out, by calling or visiting your clinic.

 Congress services are funded by the government and provided to Aboriginal people at no cost (bulk-billed through Medicare) except for some dental items.

 Please ensure you have a valid Medicare card.
-We can help you update your details with Medicare if needed.
+We can help you update your Medicare details

 Your health information is private.

-We will only share your information if you have given permission for us to do so, if it is required by law, or if we need to protect your safety or the safety of others.
+We will only share your information if we have your permission, if it is required by law, or if we need to protect your safety or the safety of others.

 Your health information is shared by Congress services through a single clinical information system.
 Only those professional staff who are part of your care can access this information.
-This may include staff at Alukura, Ingkintja, Social and Emotional Wellbeing, headspace and the Gap Road Clinic.
 Congress has strict internal processes to ensure your information is protected.

-For more information, you can download a copy of our privacy statement here.
+For more information, talk to a staff member or download a copy of our privacy statement

 Accessing your records